tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

-# Token Issuance, Allocation and Vesting
+# Issuance, Allocation and Vesting

 more coming soon...